Memory Node

 -

-Return to point 3, repeat the cycle.
+Return to step 3, repeat the cycle.

 Thus, an internal transition to a memory node allows you to temporarily exit the current child state and return to it if the transition condition is met.
-This happens immediately after the during
+This happens immediately after executing the during

 and on